 - (1) Citizens of the United States with diplomas from accredited high schools, GED equivalents, or equivalent examinations from foreign countries that attest to the fact that they have attained the high school standard and who have never before enrolled for college credits should - 1.
-Obtain an application from the Texas Southern University Office of Admissions (at 3100 Cleburne Street; Houston, Texas 77004-9987, by calling 713-313-7071, or electronically at www.em.tsu.edu), complete it, and return it along with a required non-refundable application fee of \$42.00. - 2.
+Obtain an application from the Texas Southern University Office of Admissions (at 3100 Cleburne Street; Houston, Texas 77004-9987, by calling 713-313-7071, or electronically at www.em.tsu.edu), complete it, and return it along with a required non-refundable application fee. - 2.
 Submit an official transcript from the accredited high school that (1) includes a date of graduation and, (2) for Texas high schools graduates, indicates successful completion of either the Texas Assessment of Academic Skills (TAAS) examination or the Texas Assessment of Knowledge and Skills (TAKS) examination.
 These appropriate high school credentials include passage of the State-mandated exit test, which is designed to assure a minimum mastery of basic skills.
 Students who are exempt from the State-mandated exit test are unable to present evidence of or assure a minimum mastery of basic skills.
 Thus, such exempt students do not show an ability to benefit from higher education and shall not be admitted. - 3.
 Submit an official GED Test Report that includes minimum score of 40 on each part of the GED test to qualify for admission. - 4.
 Students who are home-schooled must have the parent school district assess the mastery level of courses taken with an official assessment made that may be used for grade placement and/or the award of credit since the State of Texas does not award diplomas to students in home schools.
-Students applying from home schools must request that the parent school district producing the assessment send a copy directly to the Office of Admissions. - (2) Citizens of the United States who who have attended another College or University prior to seeking admission to Texas Southern University: - 1.
-Application for admission, Parts A, B, and C. - 2.
-Submit an Official transcript from each college or university attended.
-Transcript may be sent directly from the issuing institution(s) OR hand-carried in a sealed official envelope of the issuing institution(s). - 3.
-Official transcripts submitted for consideration and evaluation MUST contain the following: - Grade for all courses appearing on transcript(s) - Transcript(s) with courses "in-progress" are not acceptable. - University registrar's seal and signature - Transcript issued date - 4.
-A transcript evaluation will be done only when: - o Acceptance to the university is complete - An evaluation request has been submitted - 5.
-Evaluations, during periods of registration, will be done on a first come-first serve basis only . . . allowing five (5) to seven (7) working days for processing. - 6.
-Placement Test scores/status - 7. \$42.00 application fee (non-refundable, U.S. Citizens). - 8. \$78.00 application fee (non-refundable, International) - 9.
-No more than sixty-six (66) credit hours completed with grades of C or better may be transferred to Texas Southern University.
+Students applying from home schools must request that the parent school district producing the assessment send a copy directly to the Office of Admissions. - (2) Citizens of the United States who have attended another college or university prior to seeking admission to Texas Southern University should - 1.
+Complete an application for admission, Parts A, B, and C. - NOTE: International students classified as Permanent Residents of the United States must supply certified copies of both front and back sides of their federal Green Cards along with the application for admission. - 2.
+Submit the required, non-refundable application fee.
+NOTE: Transient students may apply only for the summer terms; however, they must submit the requisite application fee. - 3.
+Submit an official transcript from each college or university previously attended.
+Transcripts should be sent from the issuing institution(s); however, they may be hand-carried and delivered in an envelope bearing the unbroken seal of the issuing institution(s) - To be considered and/or evaluated, transcripts MUST contain the following: - o Grades for all completed courses so indicated on the transcript(s); - Notations indicating "course in progress" are not acceptable. - o The seal and signature of the registrar of the issuing institution - o The transcript(s)' date of issuance

+A transcript evaluation is done only when a student has been accepted by the University and the student has requested an evaluation.
+Evaluations are done on a first come-first served basis and, during periods of registration, generally require five (5) to seven (7) working days for processing.
+NOTE: No more than sixty-six (66) credit hours completed with grades of C or better may be transferred to Texas Southern University.